 - 1/4 teaspoon salt

 - 240 ml (1 cup) full fat sour cream

 - 115 grams (1/2 cup or 1 stick) butter, room temperature

 - 375 grams (3 cups) icing sugar or powdered sugar, sifted

 - 60 ml (1/4 cup) full fat sour cream

-- In a large mixing bowl, add flour, baking powder and sugar.
+- In a large mixing bowl, add flour, baking powder, sugar and salt.
 In a separate bowl, add oil, vanilla and egg.
 Beat briefly with fork just to break up the egg yolk.

 - Add to dry ingredients along with the sour cream and stir to combine.
 The cake batter will be very thick (see photo below) – this is ok.

 - Transfer cake batter to your cake pan and gently smooth the top.
 Bake cake for approximately 35-40 minutes or until a skewer inserted in the middle comes out clean.